c0d3Gems/crawlr/README.txt

     1. Simply download this repo / clone it.

-    2. Run sh setup.sh as root.
+    2. Run 'sh setup.sh' as root.
 (On Debian & Ubuntu.
 Not tested on other distros).

     3. Build by running 'make'